 1. Seabird, Southwark

 As you wander over the bridge from Blackfriars station towards the south side of the Thames, you’ll see the glittering rooftop of The Hoxton Southwark hotel clearly from the street below.
-This towering, lit-up location is the home of Seabird, set on the 14th floor of the hotel.
+This towering, lit-up location is the home of Seabird, a top-tier London al fresco foodie spot, set on the 14th floor of the hotel.

 The proud owner of the longest oyster list in London – as well as some of the best panoramic views of the city – this sky-high spot whips up some pretty fantastic seafood inspired by both the Portuguese and Spanish cuisines.